 1.3.6 The Hauraki Gulf Marine Park Act 2000

-The Plan covers considerable areas which are subject to the provisions of the Hauraki Gulf Marine Park Act 2000 (the 'HGMPA').
+The entire area covered by the Plan is subject to the provisions of the Hauraki Gulf Marine Park Act 2000 (the 'HGMPA').
 The role of the HGMPA is further described in part 2 - Resource management overview.